 CREDIT UNION DEDUCTIONS

-The Commonwealth agrees to deduct from the regular salary payments (not a draw) of employees an amount of money, upon receipt of the employee's written authorization for the deduction for the purchase of shares in, making deposits to or repaying a loan to a credit union organized under appropriate provisions of the Massachusetts General Law by the Alliance, AFSCME - SEIU.
-Any written authorization may be withdrawn by the employee by submitting a written notice of withdrawal to the Commonwealth and the Treasurer of the credit union thirty (30) days in advance of the desired cessation of payroll deduction.
+The Employer agrees to deduct from the regular salary payments of employees an amount of money, upon receipt of the employee's written authorization for the deduction for the purchase of shares in, making deposits to or repaying a loan to a credit union duly organized and licensed under appropriate provisions of the Massachusetts General Laws or applicable federal laws.
+Any written authorization may be withdrawn by the employee by submitting a written notice of withdrawal to the Employer and the Treasurer of the credit union thirty (30) days in advance of the desired cessation of payroll deduction.

 ARTICLE 23

 ARBITRATION OF DISCIPLINARY ACTION

 Section l.
 No employee who has been employed in the bargaining unit described in Article 1 of this Agreement for six consecutive months or more, except for three consecutive years for teachers, shall be discharged, suspended, or demoted for disciplinary reasons without just cause.
+The employer may extend the probational period for an additional three (3) months on a one-time basis by providing a ten (10 day notice to the employee in advance of the expiration of the probationary period.
 An employee who severs his/her employment with a Department/Agency must serve an additional probationary period upon re- employment with the same or another Department/Agency whether in the same or a different job title, unless said probationary period is mutually waived by the employee and the Department/Agency.
+Within twenty-four (24) hours of such suspension or discharge, exclusive of Saturdays, Sundays, or holidays, written notice of the discharge or suspension and the reason therefore shall be given or mailed to the employee and the local Union office, and a copy placed in the employee’s personnel file.
+The Employer retains the right to demote an employee for just cause.